gbelcheva/CSharpPart2HW/Databases/HW07-IntroToSQL/IntroToSql.md

 5. Write a SQL query to find all department names.
 6. Write a SQL query to find the salary of each employee.
 7. Write a SQL to find the full name of each employee.
 8. Write a SQL query to find the email addresses of each employee (by his first and last name).
 Consider that the mail domain is telerik.com.
-Emails should look like “John.Doe@telerik.com".
+Emails should look like John.Doe@telerik.com".
 The produced column should be named "Full Email Addresses".
 9. Write a SQL query to find all different employee salaries.
-10. Write a SQL query to find all information about the employees whose job title is “Sales Representative“.
+10. Write a SQL query to find all information about the employees whose job title is Sales Representative.
 11. Write a SQL query to find the names of all employees whose first name starts with "SA".
 12. Write a SQL query to find the names of all employees whose last name contains "ei".
-13. Write a SQL query to find the salary of all employees whose salary is in the range [20000…30000].
+13. Write a SQL query to find the salary of all employees whose salary is in the range [2000030000].
 14. Write a SQL query to find the names of all employees whose salary is 25000, 14000, 12500 or 23600.
 15. Write a SQL query to find all employees that do not have manager.
 16. Write a SQL query to find all employees that have salary more than 50000.
 Order them in decreasing order by salary.